-This bill proposes several updates to the current statutes regarding the compensation of state legislators in Arizona.
-Notably, it establishes that beginning January 1, 2027, legislators will receive an annual salary equivalent to that of a county supervisor, replacing the existing method of salary establishment.
-Additionally, the bill modifies the language around travel and subsistence reimbursements, clarifying that members will be reimbursed for expenses incurred while attending sessions or acting in a legislative capacity, contingent upon prior approval from the presiding officer.
+This bill proposes several updates to the current statutes regarding the compensation of state legislators.
+Notably, it establishes that beginning January 1, 2027, legislators will receive an annual salary equivalent to that of a county supervisor, replacing the previous method of establishing salaries.
+Additionally, it modifies the language around reimbursement for travel and subsistence expenses, changing "attendance upon" to "attending" and clarifying that these expenses are incurred while acting in a legislative matter with prior approval from the presiding officer.

-Furthermore, the bill removes the requirement for the commission to review legislative salaries and submit recommendations to the governor, as well as the process for voter approval of those recommendations.
-Instead, it stipulates that the governor's recommendations regarding pay will take effect unless explicitly disapproved by the legislature.
-The bill also includes a provision stating that it will only become effective if the Arizona Constitution is amended by a vote of the people at the next general election.
+Furthermore, the bill removes the requirement for the commission to conduct a biennial review of legislative salaries and eliminates the need for voter approval of the commission's recommendations regarding legislative salaries.
+It also clarifies that the chapter does not apply to state legislators and specifies that the governor's recommendations regarding salaries will take effect unless altered or disapproved by the legislature.
+Lastly, the act stipulates that it will only become effective if the Arizona Constitution is amended by a vote of the people.

 Statutes affected: Introduced Version: 41-1103, 41-1903, 41-1904, 11-419